skpref/skpref/README.rst

 The task based interface
 -------------------------
-The main object with which end users will interact and the one that is the furthest step away in intuition from the scikit-learn set-up is the Task object.
+The main object with which end users will interact and the one that is the furthest step away in intuition from the scikit-learn setup is the Task object.
 The Task object's main purpose is to containerise key aspects of the data that is being modelled, such as, what are the dataframes that will be used, what is the ground truth, what is the set of alternatives for each observation and how these all link together.